cocaine-in-your-cup/cdn/README.md

 ### Normal Flow of a file download

-**To be done and added to the architecture**
+1. User requests a specific file download from the CDN by sending a request to the CDN's endpoint.
+The request return a proxy/load balancer endpoint, which acts as an intermediary between the user and the CDN infrastructure.

+2. The Client App checks its local cache to see if the requested file is already available.
+If the file is found in the cache, the Proxy directly serves the file to other users.
+(Not implemented)

+3. If the requested file is not available in the local cache, the Proxy checks its replicated buckets to find the file.

+4. Once the file is located, the Proxy retrieves it and starts transferring it to the user over a secure connection.

+5. During the file transfer, the user may see a progress indicator showing the download progress, such as the percentage of the file downloaded or the amount of data transferred.

+6. Upon completion of the file transfer, the file is saved to the user's specified location on their local device.

+By incorporating a proxy or load balancer, the CDN system can distribute the incoming requests efficiently across multiple servers, balancing the load and improving the overall performance and scalability of the system.

-### Details
+## Details

-- The Admin Client API and the Regional Managers are made as containers and executed via google Cloud Run.
+- The Admin Client API, the Regional Managers, CDN API and Proxy/Load Balancer are made as containers and executed via google Cloud Run.

 - The UPLOAD request (made by the Admin Client to the Admin Client API) is a HTTPS POST request.

 <!-- - The Admin Client API also stores the files it receives in a bucket of its own. -->

-- Regional Managers are responsible for creating more replicated buckets when network traffic is high to ensure the availability of the system.
+- Regional Managers are responsible for creating more replicated buckets when network traffic is high to ensure the availability of the system. (not implemented)

 ### Reasons for this design